SchulteMarkus/SchulteMarkus.github.io/index.md

 # About me

-I am a computer scientist with more than **15 years of experience** in various programming languages, systems and team constellations.
-As a freelancer, I offer my expertise in various software projects—from cloud consulting and development to training and coaching of employees—and help you to build a more efficient and sustainable business.
+**15+ Years | Cloud & Dev Expert**

+I'm a highly skilled software engineer with over 15 years of experience.
+I help businesses like yours thrive by crafting cloud-based solutions, developing robust software, and empowering your team through training and coaching.

 ## My career

 - After leaving school, I started studying computer science at the University of Koblenz in **2004**, which I finished with a diploma (similar to M.Sc.) in 2012
 - Parallel to my studies, I started working for [wer-kennt-wen.de](https://en.wikipedia.org/wiki/Werkenntwen) in **2008** as a PHP developer and